mnylc/grant_gallery/index.md

 {% include banner.html caption=true %}

+In January 2005, METRO launched its Digitization Grant Program as an effort to support digitization projects involving significant collections held by METRO member libraries in New York City and Westchester County.
+This initiative is supported in part by funds from the New York State Regional Bibliographic Databases Program.

+Since that time, METRO has awarded over $880,000 in grants to support 87 digital projects.

+Funding for digitization projects is distributed annually.
+For more information and to discuss potential projects and funding opportunities, please contact Anne Karle-Zenith, METRO’s Associate Director of Business Development, at [annekz@metro.org.](mailto:annekz@metro.org)

-__Wax__ is a [minimal computing](http://go-dh.github.io/mincomp/) project for producing digital exhibitions focused on impact, durability, ease, and flexibility.
-Our underlying technology is made to learn and to teach, and can produce beautifully rendered, high-quality image collections and scholarly exhibits.
-To start using Wax, please see our [documentation](https://minicomp.github.io/wiki/#/wax/) for installation instructions and more.
+This site runs on __Wax__, a [minimal computing](http://go-dh.github.io/mincomp/) project for producing digital exhibitions focused on impact, durability, ease, and flexibility.
+To start using Wax, please see the [documentation](https://minicomp.github.io/wiki/#/wax/) for installation instructions and more.

 ### Browse the Collection
 <br>